Magsaysay Boulevard: Route description

 Magsaysay Boulevard is an all-divided road that starts as a continuation of Legarda Street past Lacson Avenue and Nagtahan Street, both components of Circumferential Road 2 (C-2), at Nagtahan Interchange.
-Line 2 of the LRTA follows wholly the length of the road, with two stations built above.
+LRT Line 2 follows wholly the length of the road, with two stations built above.
 The road has numerous traffic light intersections and side streets throughout its length.
 Major establishments, like the Polytechnic University of the Philippines, Sogo Grand Hotel, and SM City Sta.
 Mesa (formerly SM Centerpoint), lie around or near the road.